cogentcore/core/docs/content/dialog.md

 ## Custom

 You can also construct a dialog with any content you want.
-For example, you can make a confirmation dialog:
+For example, you can make a confirmation dialog using a [[scene#bars|bottom bar]]:

 ```Go
 bt := core.NewButton(b).SetText("Confirm")